 #6.
 Identifying Errors in Ajax or Heavy JavaScript

-As more and more sites move to Ajax or heavy JavaScript, advanced technical practitioners need to spot and identify errors as soon as possible or as my colleague, Richard Chavez argued in an article about how to embrace JS in SEO:
+As more sites move to Ajax or heavy JavaScript, advanced technical practitioners must spot and identify errors as soon as possible.

 If there’s one programming language you simply must embrace as an SEO, it’s JavaScript.”